-▲WARNING!
+AWARNING!
 Reflectors are not substitutes for adequate front and rear lighting systems.
 Never ride at night or during periods of low visibility without front and rear lights that meet the requirements of your local laws.
 Because cyclists are difficult for drivers, pedestrians and other cyclists to see, riding without lights in these conditions is reckless and significantly increases the likelihood of collisions and falls that can cause serious injury or death.

-▲WARNING!
+AWARNING!
 Do not remove the attached front and rear reflectors.
 They provide a valuable resource in alerting drivers and other cyclists that you are on the road and your direction of travel.
 Removing them will reduce your visibility when riding at all times, but especially during night and during periods of low light.
 This, in turn, will increase the chances that you will be struck by another vehicle while riding and be seriously injured or killed.

 If you must ride at night or during other periods of reduced visibility, always use extreme caution.
 Always ride defensively, and make sure that drivers and other cyclists can easily predict any changes of speed or direction.
 Avoid abrupt stops or quick departures from your line of travel.
-Choose your path wisely, avoiding unlit or poorly lit roads, dangerous trails, and opt for well-lit, low-traffic roads with wide bike lanes or easy trails with few obstacles whenever possible.
+Choose your path wisely, avoiding unlit or poorly lit roads, and including well-lit, low-traffic roads with wide bike lanes whenever possible.